Third-Party Logistics (3PL) Guide

 3PL companies also have the technical resources and partner network — including marketing agencies, custom packaging providers, and more — that allows them to constantly improve supply chain efficiency and make supply chain optimisations to help drive ecommerce success.

 3. Expand your reach

 If you’re only selling in one region, you’re limiting your business’s potential.
 Working with a 3PL can help you expand your reach.

-3PL companies have an expansive network of fulfillment centers that in-house fulfillment lacks.
-A 3PL with fulfillment centers in major US cities across the country can help you reduce the cost of shipping and transit time for orders.
+3PL companies have an expansive network of fulfilment centres that in-house fulfilment lacks.
+A 3PL with fulfilment centres in major US cities across the country can help you reduce the cost of shipping and transit time for orders.

 Shipping orders out from a single location can also mean more expensive postage for packages that travel across multiple shipping zones.

 “When we joined ShipBob, only 20% of our customers were in the US.
 By the end of the year, that number will be around 40%.”